Is the News on Homelessness Good or Bad?

 Cities have been forcing people to move from makeshift encampments ("It will be the fifth time in four years the city has forced him to move, Stewart said.
 'If you had to do this one day in someone else's shoes, you would hate it.'").
 And new laws against survival behaviors like sleeping in your car (Sorry, Lou and Peter Berryman, apparently sometimes someone does deny your right to live in your car) and panhandling are on the rise, probably in response to the face that homelessness itself is on the rise (subscription link).

-The irony, and hopefully the hope, in this situation, is that it also comes at a time when there seems to be wider spread acceptance of the idea that housing people is cheaper than not housing them and that homelessness actually can be solved.
-The New York Times noted as much in an editorial that referenced both a court ruling against a car sleeping ban and No Safe Place, a report on rising criminalization from the National Law Center on Homelessness and Poverty.
+The irony—and hopefully the hope—in this situation is that it also comes at a time when there seems to be wider spread acceptance of the idea that housing people is cheaper than not housing them and that homelessness actually can be solved.
+The New York Times noted as much in an editorial that referenced both a court ruling against a car sleeping ban and No Safe Place: The Criminalization of Homelessness in U.S. Cities, a report on rising criminalization from the National Law Center on Homelessness & Poverty.

-Community Solutions recently hit its 100,000 Homes goal a month early, and places like Salt Lake City and Phoenix, working with Community Solutions, have announced that they have successfully housed their chronic veteran homeless population, with the whole state of Utah looking to end homelessness within a couple years.
-(Look for more in an upcoming issue of Shelterforce on veteran homelessness and how the lessons from working with vets are can be applied elsewhere as well.)
+Community Solutions recently hit its 100,000 Homes goal a month early, and places like Salt Lake City and Phoenix, working with Community Solutions, have announced that they have successfully housed their chronically homeless veteran population, with the whole state of Utah looking to end homelessness within a couple years.
+(Look for more in an upcoming issue of Shelterforce on veteran homelessness and how the lessons from working with vets can be applied elsewhere.)

-In the meantimes, court rulings and public sentiment seem to be against the most punitive measures as well, and there are humane responses like this one, a bench designed to give shelter.
+In the meantime, court rulings and public sentiment seem to be against the most punitive measures as well, and there are humane responses like this one, a bench designed to give shelter.